Suns vs. Clippers Player Props Betting Odds

 |AST

-- The 15.5-point total set for Jusuf Nurkic on Wednesday is 2.7 more points than his per-game scoring average.
+- Monday's points prop for Jusuf Nurkic is 13.5.
+That is 0.9 more than his season average.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.